Radiative Polarization, Computer Algorithms and Spin Matching in Electron Storage Rings: 2.7.8. Computer Algorithms and Spin Matching

-in \cite{sands70}.\, $f_{III}$ is in practice almost independent of $s$ (see below).
-Note that these $\alpha$'s and $\beta$'s are Courant--Snyder parameters and should not be confused with the quantities in Eq.(1).
+used in \cite{sands70} to calculate emittances in the absence of transverse coupling.\, In practice $|f_{_{III}}|^2$ is almost independent of $s$ since $\beta_{s}(s)$ is almost independent of $s$ (see below).
+Note that these $\alpha$ and $\beta$ are Courant--Snyder parameters and should not be confused with the quantities in Eq.(1).
 With these coordinates the $\bf{\tilde F}$ matrix for a quadrupole takes the form

 We can write

 for ($k=I,\ II,\ III$) and we use a representation of the $\bf{\tilde{G}}$ matrix in the form

 with